BSpoones/OOP-Assignment-2/Plan.md

 # Maths Tutor Console App
 -----------------------

+Made by BSpoones
+April 2023 - May 2023

 # NOTE: THIS PLAN MAY NOT BE THE SAME AS THE FINAL PRODUCT

 ## Item by item requirements